trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminadesktopplugin2.png
    :scale: 100%

-:numref:`Figure %s: Audio Player <luminadesktopplugin2>`
+   Audio Player

-The Audio Player plugin will play user added lists of audio files.
+The Audio Player plugin, seen in
+:numref:`Figure %s <luminadesktopplugin2>`, will play user added lists of audio files.
 Pressing the wrench icon in the upper left corner will open an options menu to clear or shuffle the playlist.

 The green plus icon gives the user options to add files, a directory, or URL to the playlist.
 Toggle the play button in the lower left corner of